 At Freshwater Bay, we are dedicated to improving the social-emotional experience of children.
-Friendly Schools Plus is a holistic initiative, which will be implemented in 2021, to provide students, staff and parents with information and tools needed to enrich student social-emotional wellbeing.
+Friendly Schools Plus is a holistic initiative, which was implemented in 2021, providing students, staff and parents with information and tools needed to enrich student social-emotional wellbeing.

 Friendly Schools Plus is a multi-component, evidence-based initiative, supporting the whole school community to build social skills, create supportive environments and significantly reduce bullying in our community.
 For students, it includes activities such as stories, literature, co-operative games, role-play, problem solving, and reflection.